CORPORATE GOVERNANCE REPORT

 The Company has paid the annual listing fees.

 TSR Darashaw Limited (TSRDL) acts as the Registrars and Share Transfer Agents of the Company.
 Share transfers, dividend payment, requests for duplicates, revalidation, transmission and other investor related requests are attended by TSRDL at its Registered Office situated at:

-Investors may also contact the following TSRDL branch offices:
+Investors may also contact the following TSRDL branch offices / agent:

 a) Branch Offices of TSRDL